Privacy Policy

 We store the items that you or your AI agent create in Anchor:

-- Apps and online tools hosted at
+- Apps hosted at

 anchor.cc/app/<appID>. - Tables (structured, spreadsheet-like data) at